rm511130/PCF4CAS/manage-cluster.md

 ip-10-0-9-5.ec2.internal    60m          3%     872Mi           11%
 ```

-6. And now take a look at the third terminal window:
+6. And now take a look at the third terminal window, the one showing the workload in the `production` namespace:

 ```